dudung/2021-2-fi3201-01-u2/que/10200000/README.md

 # que
-questions to be answered by [Your Full Name](https://github.com/username)
+questions to be answered by [Amanda Lathifah](https://github.com/amanda248la)

 ## progress